NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 ASP provides a tool, named ``sfs`` (:numref:`sfs`), that can improve the level of detail of DEMs created by ASP or any other source using *shape-from-shading* (SfS).
-The tool takes as input one or more camera images, a DEM at roughly the same resolution as the images, and returns a refined DEM.
+The tool takes as input one or more images and cameras, a DEM at roughly the same resolution as the images, and returns a refined DEM.
 This chapter shows in a lot of detail how this tool is to be used.

+``sfs`` works with any cameras supported by ASP, for Earth and other planets.
+The option ``--sun-positions`` can be used to to specify the Sun position for each image.
+For ISIS and CSM cameras, if this option is not set, the Sun information is read from the camera files.

-``sfs`` works only with ISIS cub images.
-It has been tested thoroughly with Lunar LRO NAC datasets, and some experiments were done with Mars HiRISE images and with pictures from Charon, Pluto’s moon.
+``sfs`` has been tested thoroughly with Lunar LRO NAC datasets, and some experiments were done with Mars HiRISE images and with pictures from Charon, Pluto’s moon.
 As seen later in the text, it returns reasonable results on the Moon as far as 85° and even 89.6° South.

 Currently, ``sfs`` is computationally expensive, and is practical only for DEMs whose width and height are several thousand pixels.
 It can be